open/close all folders

 - The moment Mike bumps Tuco's car, Tuco whispers: "He just hit my car."
 He's so beyond pissed and he can't comprehend that it just happened.

-- Johnathan Banks' delivery of the line "Ah, come on, guys!" might just be the funniest line on the entire show.
+- Jonathan Banks' delivery of the line "Ah, come on, guys!" might just be the funniest line on the entire show.
 Hearing Mike of all people sound positively whiny is absolutely hilarious.

 - Tuco staring at Krazy-8 like Krazy-8 is some sort of hostile cat while making a deal with him is so uncomfortable it's comical.